rug-oop-2024/final-project/INSTRUCTIONS.md

   - For other classification metrics, be careful that these metrics must be for generic multi-class classification tasks and not for binary classification (binary classification = 2 classes, multi-class classification = more than 2 classes).
 Metrics such as "plain" Precision and F-1 score are not suitable for multi-class classification tasks.
 - **Dataset**: an artifact that represents tabular data (simplified as CSV).
 In practice, datasets are usually split between a **training set** (which is used to train one or more models) and a **test set** (which is used to evaluate the model's performance).
 The training and test set must not overlap.
 The training and testing split is usually operated randomly and controlled by an argument that controls the % of the dataset that goes to the training set.
 - **Model**: a function that maps input features to a target feature (also known as *response*) derived from a set of observations.
 Can be either a classification or a regression task, as seen during the lectures and assignments.
 A model has a `parameters` attribute that allows it to be saved and loaded, restoring the state of the model.
 Contrary to the `Model` class saw during assignment 1, `parameters` include both strict parameters (those useful for prediction) and hyperparameters (those useful for training), similarly to what done in Scikit-learn.
+A model has a `fit` method and `predict` method:
+  - `fit` adjusts the parameters of the model to a specific training dataset (observations and ground truth)
+  - `predict` uses the parameters of the model to generate predictions according to a specific dataset (observations only)

+  Furthermore, a model which implements a façade over statsmodels has a `summary` method (calling the same `summary` method on the wrapped model), which allows to print the model's parameters with additional statistics.
 - **Feature**: individual measurable property, in this case, describing a column in a CSV and a type of either `categorical` or `numerical`.
 - **Pipeline**: a state machine that orchestrates the different stages. (i.e., preprocessing, splitting, training, evaluation).
 Pipelines can evolve to be quite complex but in this assignment we simplify them.